Opening a Café in Germany: What you need to know

 What do you know about typical food and drinks?
 Are you knowledgeable about coffee or tea?
 Is your cake only enjoyed by your friends, who praise it out of politeness, or is there more to it than that?
 Be honest with yourself and seek outside expertise if necessary.

+Work on your concept before you set up and open.
 Be specific when defining your target group.
 The project could fail if you open first and go in the wrong direction.

-Financial plan for your café: What costs can you expect?
+Business plan for your café: What costs can you expect?

 Consider the following costs, among others.